A safe, convenient, and affordable abortion procedure.

 - There is no need for heavy painkillers.
 Most people report a minute or two of cramping and minimal discomfort.
 Because there is no need for strong painkillers, most clients can drive themselves home or even return to work the same day.
 Most visits last less than 90 minutes and you can eat and drink normally both before and after your visit.

 - It is affordable.
-The carafem procedure costs $550 and we accept most medical insurance, and medicaid in certain states.
+Depending on location, the carafem procedure costs $550-700 and we accept most medical insurance, and medicaid in certain states.
 Financial assistance may be available for low-income clients.

 What is the carafem procedure?

 What to expect

-- Most of your visit will occur in a private office, where your clinician will walk you through what to expect both during and after the procedure.
+Most of your visit will occur in a private office, where your clinician will walk you through what to expect both during and after the procedure.
 Your clinician will use a variety of written and digital materials to make sure all of your questions are answered.
-She will also perform any laboratory testing you may need at this time.
+They will also perform any laboratory testing you may need at this time.
 You will be in our office for around 90 minutes total, but the procedure itself only takes around 5 minutes.